rafi007akhtar/noteworthy/README.md

     - [Poppler](https://pypi.org/project/python-poppler-qt5/)
     - [Pdf2Image](https://pypi.org/project/pdf2image/)

-> **Important.** This project straight-up assumes you have OpenVINO toolkit installed in your device.
-If not, please install by going to [this](https://software.intel.com/en-us/openvino-toolkit/choose-download?) link it before proceeding further with the instructions.
+> **Important.** This project straight-up assumes that you have the OpenVINO toolkit installed in your device.
+If not, please install by going to [this](https://software.intel.com/en-us/openvino-toolkit/choose-download?) link it before proceeding any further with the instructions.

 ## :ballot_box_with_check: Installation
 1. Clone this repository, and enter into it.